Brendan Smith (politician): Political career since 2016

 He was re-elected to the Dáil for Cavan Monaghan constituency at the 2016 general election along with party colleague Niamh Smyth TD.
-In May 2016, he was appointed as Chair of the Committee on Foreign Affairs and Trade.
-The previous month he was appointed Chairman of the Fianna Fáil Parliamentary Party.
+In May 2016, he was appointed as chair of the Committee on Foreign Affairs and Trade.
+The previous month he was appointed chair of the Fianna Fáil parliamentary party.
 In January 2019, he announced he was seeking the Fianna Fáil nomination to contest the 2019 European elections for the Midlands North West constituency.
 He secured the nomination at a convention of Fianna Fáil party delegates in Longford in March 2019, but did not win a seat in the subsequent election.
 After the election Smith told a local radio station that the Fianna Fáil party had made a mistake in running two candidates rather than one, he also confirmed that he planned to run for the Dáil at the next election.
 At the 2020 general election, he again won re-election to the Dáil.